miskapoyry/TicketGuru-Scrum-ritarit/ticketTypeAPI/post.md

 }
 ```

-Condition: If a ticket type with the same name already exists
+**Condition: If a ticket type with the same name already exists**

-Code: ```400 Bad Request```
+Code: `400 Bad Request`

-Response Example:
+Error Example:

 ```json
 {